reubenfirmin/sz/README.md

 sudo ./install.sh
 ```

-## Rust vs Kotlin Native
+## Rust vs Kotlin Native vs Go

 I wrote the Kotlin Native version first, because it's closest to what I'm familiar with (although it's still pretty
 foreign).
 After getting it working, I was curious how close to the metal JetBrains had managed to get, and so hacked
 up the Rust version for comparison.
 The algorithms in both verions are currently identical, with minor differences in
 the thread pools; Rust has one, whereas I had to write one for Kotlin Native.

+I then started working on the Golang version (which is currently still in progress), which currently uses Goroutines rather than OS threads.
-The Kotlin Native version is currently the one which gets installed, even though it is slower than the Rust version
+It also doesn't currently use a worker pool, and this I think is why it's slightly slower than the Rust version (but still
-(by roughly 30%).
-Three reasons:

-1) This is the first Rust code I've written, and I'm sure it's not idiomatic.
-There may well be bugs.

-2) The Rust version is currently less tested than the Kotlin.

-3) The argument parser isn't as helpful in printing a usage message in the Rust version (this is because I turned off the help_usage in order to be able to use -h; I will fix this by making -h default.)
+faster than Kotlin).